NONIE K. LESAUX, Ph.D. Chair

 Dr. Alison Schonwald is a Developmental Behavioral Pediatrician at Touchstone Neurodevelopmental Center.
-A member of the Department of Pediatrics at the Cambridge Health Alliance, and Associate Professor in Pediatrics at Harvard Medical School.
+A member of the Department of Pediatrics at the Cambridge Health Alliance, she is an Associate Professor in Pediatrics at Harvard Medical School.
 Dr. Schonwald received her medical degree from the University of Pennsylvania and completed her Residency and Fellowship at Boston Children’s Hospital.
-Dr. Schonwald is active in the American Academy of Pediatrics (AAP), and the Society for Developmental-Behavioral Pediatrics (SDBP).
+Dr. Schonwald is active in the American Academy of Pediatrics, the American Board of Pediatrics, and the Society for Developmental-Behavioral Pediatrics.
 Her clinical expertise includes autism spectrum disorder (ASD) and psychopharmacology for children with disabilities, about which she lectures nationally.

 Marylou Sudders, Secretary of Health and Human Services